Dear reader of ADxS.org, please excuse the disruption.

 Studies prove - often enough nothing at all

-Reports on scientific studies that produce surprising results (or refute them) are readily noted with interest.
-For readers (especially for laypersons, unfortunately also for some experts) it is hardly recognizable whether the result of the investigation is correct.
-Correct means whether the result of the investigation can be repeated (replicated) by other studies and whether the conclusions are correct.
+Reports on scientific studies that produce (or refute) surprising results are read with interest.
+For readers (especially laypeople, but unfortunately also for some experts), it is almost impossible to tell whether the results of the study are correct.
+Correct means whether the research result can be repeated (replicated) by other studies and whether the conclusions are correct.

-If you pay attention to certain criteria, you can better assess the significance and resilience of an examination.
+If you pay attention to certain criteria, you can better assess the significance and reliability of an examination.

-Knowledge of some basic statistical measures helps to assess the significance of a study.
-At the very least, however, it helps to get a realistic picture of the fact that a single study does not make a summer any more than a swallow and should, at most, be an occasion for being checked and questioned by other studies by other authors.
+Knowing some statistical basics helps to understand that a single study does not make a summer any more than a swallow and can at best be a reason to be checked and questioned by other studies by other authors.

-Only when several authors have arrived at comparable results in different studies (replication of results) is there a reasonable certainty that a finding is correct.
+Only when several authors have come to comparable results in different studies (replication of results) is there a certain degree of certainty that a finding is correct.

 A clean scientific methodology would be